-Jedburgh is the only surveyed town to witness a decrease in footfall from the 2020 count, see Figure 2; footfall numbers have also been declining since 2010.
+Jedburgh is the only surveyed town to witness a decrease in footfall in both 2021 (-8%) and 2022 (-13%) after the low pandemic period 2020 count, see Figure 2; footfall numbers have also been declining since 2010.
 Although, the town had a relatively low decrease in footfall numbers compared to other towns in 2020.
-Footfall this year is at the lowest since recording began in 2007; the weather was fair and, therefore, unlikely to be a factor.
+Footfall this year is at the lowest since recording began in 2007, the weather was sunny and, therefore, unlikely to be a factor.

-Jedburgh's town centre vacancy rate is above the Scottish Borders average.
-There is also ongoing issues with the safety of some buildings on the High Street/Market Place, which have required long-term scaffolding.
+Jedburgh's town centre vacancy rate (14%) is above the Scottish Borders average.
+Issues with an unsafe building on the High Street, which had required long-term scaffolding, were resolved at the end of 2022 by the completion of demolition works.